 What does grade mean?

-This measure is often reported using some version of the Bloom Richardson or the carff-Bloom-Richardson scale.
+This measure is often reported using some version of the Bloom-Richardson or the Scarff-Bloom-Richardson scale.
 It is based on a combined score for nuclear grade, mitotic rate, and histologic grade or architectural differentiation.
 Each characteristic is given a score of 1 to 3, resulting in a total score ranging from 3 to 9.

 Nuclear grade is assessed on a scale of 1-3.
-A grade I (low) indicates small nuclei with little variation in size and shape.
+A grade 1 (low) indicates small nuclei with little variation in size and shape.
 A grade 3 (high) indicates larger nuclei with marked variation in size and shape.
 Grade 2 (intermediate) nuclei show features between 1 and 3.
-The higher the grade is, the more aggressive the tumor.
+The higher the grade is, the more aggressive the tumor is.

 This rate indicates the number of malignant cells that are actively dividing.
 The mitotic rate is reported with numbers from 1 to 3.
-The higher the score the more aggressive the tumor cells.
+The higher the score, the more aggressive the tumor cells are.

 This measure is based on how close the specimen resembles normal breast tissue.
 This measure refers to tubular formation of the cells.
 A grade of 1 indicates a well-differentiated tissue with many tubules, grade 2 moderately differentiated, and grade 3 poorly differentiated tissue with few or no tubules.